 The fineness denotes the particle size of the aggregates.
 Cracks may form when more fineness aggregates are used in concrete.

-High fineness value indicated the aggregate is coarser and low fineness value indicates the aggregate is finer.
+A high fineness value indicated the aggregate is coarser and a low fineness value indicates the aggregate is finer.
 The sieve analysis test founds the fineness of the aggregate.

 10. Surface area of aggregate

 The surface area of fine aggregate is higher than the coarse aggregate.
 The identification of the surface area of the aggregate is another parameter to grade the aggregate.
 The specific surface area is nothing but the surface area per unit weight of the aggregate.

 Deleterious particles affect the bondage of the concrete ingredients, thus resulting in reduced strength and durability of the concrete.
 The aggregates which may be used in concrete must be free from silt, clay, and other marine impurities.

 Determination of the crushing value of an aggregate is helpful to find the compressive strength of the aggregate, whether it is suitable for the concrete work or not.
 One of the important properties of aggregates affects the overall strength of the structure.

 13. Impact value of aggregate